MaterializeInc/materialize/doc/developer/design/20230721_persist_fast_path.md

 > A single worker can efficiently and fully consolidate a set of runs using a streaming merge: iterat[ing] through each of the runs concurrently, pulling from whichever run has the smallest next key-value, and consolidating updates with equal key-value-time as you go.
 >

 We can’t actually get away with this in the distributed context, since the Persist source is spread across many workers.
-However, for a little peek, running on a single node should be fine… and this approach is more or less what we intend to implement.
+However, for a little peek, running in a single worker or task should be fine… and this approach is more or less what we intend to implement.

 Which is not to say this code is trivial: it’s still very correctness- and performance-sensitive, and requires managing a lot of concurrent work.
 However, the main consolidate on read implementation deals with many similar issues… and should be possible to hide this complexity behind a simpler API within the Persist codebase, to avoid exposing this complexity to Compute.